The 12 Best Employee Training Software Platforms for 2025

 Key Details & Considerations

-• Best For: Mid-market to large IT enterprises requiring a highly scalable, AI-driven platform for diverse audiences (internal IT teams, customers, partners) and complex skills development programs.
+• Best For: Mid-market to large IT enterprises needing a scalable system for multiple audiences and complex technical skill programs.

-For a deeper dive into its features, explore this learning management systems comparison for 2025.
+To examine its features further, see this learning management systems comparison for 2025.

 3. Cornerstone LMS

-Cornerstone LMS is a time-tested, enterprise-grade learning suite meticulously crafted for complex, global training operations within large IT ecosystems.
-It excels in orchestrating vast learning programs, particularly those concentrating on compliance, sophisticated IT skill development, and strategic career mobility paths for technical roles.
-The platform offers a unified system to seamlessly create, assign, and track training across the entire IT organization, positioning it as a reliable choice for the best employee training software in highly regulated industries.
+Cornerstone LMS is an enterprise-grade learning suite built for global training operations within large IT departments.
+It manages vast learning programs, specifically focusing on compliance, technical IT skill development, and career mobility paths.
+The platform provides a single system to create, assign, and track training across an organization.
+This makes it a reliable candidate for the best employee training software in regulated industries where documentation and tracking are mandatory for operational security.

 Cornerstone LMS